What can we know about that which we cannot even imagine?

-Biology also provides some purely statistical reasons, not involving arguments based on Darwinian natural selection, which also suggest that our cognitive abilities are deficient.
-As a first example, assign a bit to every \textit{other} species on Earth not us humans, saying whether that species (by our lights) has deficiencies in its cognitive abilities, whether there is at least one kind of reasoning / inference that we are sure that the species is incapable of.
-There is only one species we cannot assign such a bit to: ourselves, since we do not know whether we have such deficiencies.
-But we can assign it to all the other billions of species on Earth.
-Moreover, every single one of those billions of other species has the same value for the bit: yes, they are deficient, cognitively.
-If we applied an admittedly crude Bayesian argument to this particular dataset, along the lines of Laplace’s law of succession, we would conclude that it is very likely that the one species for which we have no data --- ourselves --- has such deficiencies as well.
+Biology also provides some purely statistical reasons, not involving arguments based on Darwinian natural selection, which suggest that our cognitive abilities are deficient.
+As a first example, assign a bit to every {other} species on Earth that we can, a bit that it equals $1$ if we are sure that that species has all the cognitive abilities necessary to fully apprehend the nature of physical reality.
+There is one species we cannot assign such a bit to: ourselves, since we do not know whether we have deficiencies in this kind of reasoning.
+But we can assign it to all the other billions of species that have ever existed on Earth: yes, that species is deficient, cognitively, for the simple reason that there are features of our SAM that no member of that species is cognitively capable of understanding.
+We can treat all of these bits as a dataset.
+If we applied an admittedly crude Bayesian argument to this particular dataset, along the lines of Laplace's law of succession, we would conclude that it is very likely that the one species for which we cannot assign a bit value --- ourselves --- is overwhelmingly likely to have such deficiencies as well.

-As a second example of such an argument, fix some way of formalizing a ``type" of cognitive capability.
-The ability to sense the external world would be one such ``type" of cognitive capability; the ability to remember past events would be another; the ability to plan a future sequence of actions would be another, etc. Given any such formalization, we could consider the union of all kinds of cognitive capabilities possessed by all organisms on Earth at any given time.
+As a second example of such an argument combining evolutionary history and simple statistics, fix some way of formalizing a ``type" of cognitive capability.
+The ability to sense the external world would be one such ``type" of cognitive capability; the ability to remember past events would be another; the ability to plan a future sequence of actions would be another, etc. The suite of cognitive attributes that we collectively possess that enable our SAM --- our ``intelligence'', if you will--- is yet another type of cognitive ability.
+Given any such formalization, we could consider the union of all kinds of cognitive capabilities possessed by all organisms on Earth at any given time.
 We can then conduct a time-series analysis of how the size of that union of all kinds of cognitive capabilities of all species on Earth has changed over evolutionary history.